 Social media can help drive awareness, drive brand engagement, and has a lot more to offer – but how do we know that we are using the correct measures to track its success?

-There are many measures available like so many digital channels, but it is critical to avoid what we call vanity metrics.
+Many measures are available like so many digital channels, but it is critical to avoid vanity metrics.

 Vanity metrics are things you can measure that do not matter.

-The article will provide a brief introduction to social media vanity metrics and how to avoid them.
+The article will briefly introduce social media vanity metrics and how to avoid them.